ryanjrichards/dd_python_llm_demo/bedrock_simple_chat/README.md

 2. AWS CLI: Install the AWS CLI and configure your credentials if not already done: aws configure

+3. AWS Bedrock: Request model access in your AWS instance

-3. Update config.json: Provide the Datadog API key in the config file
+4. Create .env file: Provide the Datadog API key .env file.
+Use example.env as reference